alukosdev/ccsp/concepts/identity/iam.md

 ---
-icon: stop
 label: IAM
 ---

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# Identity and Access Management (IAM)
+# Identity and Access Management (IAM)*

 ## Acronyms, Abbreviations, and Initialisms